Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Properties of two-point functions

 We begin with the self-energy correction for a massless fermion at the primary singularity $p_c=\pi/(2a)$ for $d=1$, or $\vec{p}_c=(\pi/(2a),0,0)$ for $d=3$.
 To avoid cumbersome notation we will mostly omit the vector symbol below, but the discussion applies to both $d=1$ and $d=3$.
-We assume that this massless state is described by an (effective) field $\j$, with charge $Q(\j)=1$ under a conserved U(1) symmetry.\footnote{ Handedness plays little role in the argument, and is therefore suppressed. } The leading momentum dependent self-energy correction is a two-loop diagram with two four-fermion vertices of the schematic form $\j^\dagger \j^\dagger \j\j$.
-The result is given in Eq.~(\ref{relz1log}) for $d=1$ and Eq.~(\ref{relz3log}) for $d=3$.
-This self-energy diagram corresponds to a process in which an initial state of a single $\j$ particle with small $k=p-p_c$ splits into a virtual state consisting of two particles and one anti-particle, which then recombine.
-The lattice momenta of the two particles are close to $p_c$, whereas the lattice momentum of the anti-particle is close to $-p_c$.
+We assume that the collection of massless states associated with primary singularities at $p_c$ is described by a set of lattice interpolating fields $\j_i$, $i=1,\ldots,N$, with conserved charges $Q_i(\j_j)=\d_{ij}$ under the corresponding U(1) symmetries.\footnote{ Handedness plays little role in the argument, and is therefore suppressed. } As explained in Sec.~\ref{nogo}, self-energy corrections can be calculated using an EFT approach, and the leading (momentum dependent) self-energy correction is a two-loop diagram with two four-fermion vertices.
+We will also make contact with the discussion in Sec.~\ref{nogo2dim} by presenting examples in which the four-fermion interactions are renormalizable in $d=1$.
+For this to be the case, the four-fermion interactions have to exist already at the lattice level without the need of point splitting (which turns into additional derivatives in the continuum limit).
+In the case at hand we assume $N=2$, and then take the four-fermion interaction to be the local operator $(\j_1^\dagger \j_1) (\j_2^\dagger \j_2)$.
+The resulting self-energy is given in Eq.~(\ref{relz1log}) for $d=1$ and Eq.~(\ref{relz3log}) for $d=3$.
+This self-energy diagram corresponds to a process in which an initial state of a single $\j$ particle with small $q=p-p_c$ splits into a virtual state consisting of two particles and one anti-particle, which then recombine.
+To produce the singularities in Eq.~(\ref{relzlog}), the lattice momenta of the two particles have to be close to $p_c$, whereas the lattice momentum of the anti-particle is close to $-p_c$.
 This allows the process to occur while preserving the lattice momentum.\footnote{ Since an anti-particle is associated with a hole in the Dirac sea, in the charge $Q=-1$ sector the primary singularity of $\car(\vec{p})$ is at $-\pi/(2a).$}